Sympathetic cooling and squeezing of two co-levitated nanoparticles: Theory

 where $E_{i}$ represents the total energy of particle $i$ and $E_{i, k}$ represents the energy in particle $i$ coming from mode $k$.
 From this it can be seen that each particle will contain a total energy equal to the thermal bath.
 As the charge difference increases, $|r_{\pm}|\rightarrow \infty$ and $r_{\mp}\rightarrow 0$ and the particles no longer display normal modes.
 For $Q_{i}\gg Q_{j}$ we find $\omega_{-} = \omega_{i}$ and $\omega_{+} = \sqrt{3}\omega_{j}$ so the particle with large charge oscillates at its trap frequency and the particle with small charge is strongly affected by the electrostatic repulsion.

 The radial motion of trapped nanoparticles will also couple to form normal modes, however, the coupling scales much more strongly with charge difference than the axial modes.
-For large charge differences both particles are completely unaffected by the other and oscillate at their trap frequencies.
-They can be calculated in a similar manner to the axial normal modes~\cite{Wubbena2012}.
+For large charge differences both particles are almost completely unaffected by the other and oscillate close to their trap frequencies.
+The radial normal modes can be calculated in a similar manner to the axial normal modes~\cite{Wubbena2012}.